Aruksa/Event_Seeker/README.md

 ## Future Enhancements

 - **WebSocket Integration**
-  Potential to enhance real-time user experience by introducing WebSocket-based interactions to improve event posting speed, addressing the write speed limitations of Elasticsearch.
+  Potential to enhance the real-time user experience by introducing WebSocket-based interactions for event posting, because of the write speed disadvantage of Elasticsearch.

 - **Alternative Search and Analytics Solutions**
   While Elasticsearch (based on Apache Lucene) is effective, exploring other distributed databases or search and analytics engines could further improve performance.
 Solutions with optimized sharding mechanisms may offer advantages in managing large-scale data and reducing latency.